 How to Open an Inground Pool in 13 Steps

 It’s that time of year again!
 Pool season has arrived.
-The sun’s shining.
-Temperatures are rising.
+The sun’s shining, and temperatures are rising.
 You could really go for a swim.

 But there you are, standing on your patio, staring at a dirty pool cover, wondering what kind of horrors await you underneath it.
-It seems like so much work to open your swimming pool, doesn’t it?
+Pool opening seems like so much work, doesn’t it?
 Don’t worry.
 Grab a friend and a few other essentials, and you’ll be back to backstroking in no time.

 Getting Ready to Open Your Swimming Pool